 Stressing that a human rights approach is required for all policies on culture, including those which address the digital shift.
-This is to give full effect to the Convention for the Protection of Human Rights and Fundamental Freedoms (ETS No. 5), as interpreted by the European Court of Human Rights and as developed by the Committee of Ministers in its Recommendation CM/Rec(2016)2 on the internet of citizens and its Recommendation CM/Rec(2017)8 on big data for culture, literacy and democracy for subsequent follow-up by member States;
+This is to give full effect to the Convention for the Protection of Human Rights and Fundamental Freedoms (ETS No. 5), as interpreted by the European Court of Human Rights and as developed by the Committee of Ministers in its Recommendation CM/Rec(2016)2 on the internet of citizens and its Recommendation CM/Rec(2017)8 on big data for culture, literacy and democracy;

-Recalling the 4th Council of Europe Platform Exchange on Culture and Digitisation, held in Karlsruhe on 19 and 20 October 2017, which highlighted the Internet and digital tools as openly accessible creative spaces for enabling culturally, democratically competent and tech savvy citizens, who are critically aware and can stand against the threats of populist propaganda, information disorder and hate speech; and which recognised that a paradigm shift towards a more public sector driven development of digital culture could facilitate this aim;
+Taking into account the insights from the 4th Council of Europe Platform Exchange on Culture and Digitisation, held in Karlsruhe on 19 and 20 October 2017, which highlighted the Internet and digital tools as openly accessible creative spaces for enabling culturally, democratically competent and tech savvy citizens, who are critically aware and can stand against the threats of populist propaganda, disinformation, fake news and hate speech and that a paradigm shift towards a more public sector driven development of digital culture could facilitate this aim;